Aviary Plants - Safe or Toxic - Articles and Information - Lady Gouldian Finch Supplies USA

 If a live plant proves too much of a risk for you, maybe a fake plant would work better.
 There are two basic types of fake plants: Plastic and Silk.
 Plastic plants are a bit hardier and handle the chewing quite well.
 Plus they clean very easily and are fairly inexpensive.
 Silk plants can literally be unwoven by some of the more determined finches and end up as nesting material.
 They are a little more expensive than plastic but also cleans up just as well.

-If you do chose a flake plant you must note that many potted fake plants use a painted foam base to simulate dirt.
+If you do chdose a flake plant you must note that many potted fake plants use a painted foam base to simulate dirt.
 This foam is dangerous for finches and shouldn't be put within beak range.
 Personally I've always preferred the vine type plastic plants.
 They don't have a pot and therefore no foam.
 They are simply a long string of vine, leaves and colorful flowers.

 Below is a large list of safe and dangerous plants.
 Always use your best judgement when selecting any addition to your aviary.